ch3rolll/CarND-Behavioral-Cloning-P3/README.md

 Afterwards, I switched to Nvidia Self-driving car arch.
 It got a good result.

-Here is a visualization of the architecture.
+Here is a visualization of the architecture (using keras.util.plot_model function).

 <p align="center">
   <img width="481" height="1955" src="model.png">